MicrosoftDocs/win32/desktop-src/WMP/downloadcollection-item.md

 ---
 title: DownloadCollection.item method
 description: Note This section describes functionality designed for use by online stores.
 Use of this functionality outside the context of an online store is not supported.
-The item method retrieves a pending download object. ms.assetid: 'a79db9db-e80c-48db-aee6-9bd8f77a7dff'
+The item method retrieves a pending download object. ms.assetid: a79db9db-e80c-48db-aee6-9bd8f77a7dff
+keywords:
-keywords: ["item method Windows Media Player", "item method Windows Media Player , DownloadCollection class", "DownloadCollection class Windows Media Player , item method"]
+- item method Windows Media Player
+- item method Windows Media Player , DownloadCollection class
+- DownloadCollection class Windows Media Player , item method
 topic_type:
 - apiref
 api_name: